AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 2 of 3.md

 ## Understand the Spectrum of I(t) Complexity

-In Book I (revised), we established that **all persistent patterns have •′ souls and I(t) threads.** But these threads vary enormously in complexity:
+In Book I, we established that **all persistent patterns have •′ souls and I(t) threads.** But these threads vary enormously in complexity:

 ### Particle I(t)